It seems there is no limit to what Matt Hancock can get away with | Tom Peck

-And so we witness the joyous spectacle of Matt Hancock giving a speech at a vaccine research centre in Oxford, billed in advance as a “big” speech, by him – and it was just as well, as you absolutely wouldn’t have known otherwise.
+And so we witness the joyous spectacle of Matt Hancock giving a speech at a vaccine research centre in Oxford – billed in advance (by Hancock himself) as a “big” speech, which was just as well, as you absolutely wouldn’t have known otherwise.

-Various questions swirl round Matt Hancock at the moment, and they do not smell good.
-Did he, for example, tell the cabinet last March that the people being removed from hospitals and evacuated into care homes had been tested for Covid, when they actually hadn’t?
-This is what Dominic Cummings accused him of at his select committee appearance.
+Various questions swirl around Hancock at the moment, and they do not smell good.
+Did he, for example, tell the cabinet last March that the people being removed from hospitals and placed in care homes had been tested for Covid, when they actually hadn’t?
+This is what Dominic Cummings accused him of during last week’s select committee appearance.
 A blatant lie, covering up a bit of eye-popping incompetence that had led to thousands of deaths.
-It is hard to think of a more serious allegation levelled at a senior politician in the last half century.
+It is hard to think of a more serious allegation levelled at a senior politician in the last half-century.

-Mr Hancock was asked directly about this, and here is his answer, in full: “I think the best approach is to take responsibility for all things that have happened and, as health secretary, I do that for all the decisions I have been responsible for.
+Hancock was asked directly about this, and here is his answer, in full: “I think the best approach is to take responsibility for all things that have happened, and, as health secretary, I do that for all the decisions I have been responsible for.

 “That’s a very important part about how you handle an unprecedented situation.”

 It’s not what you’d call a resounding “no”, is it?
-If you’d been wrongly accused of accidentally causing the deaths of a very large number of elderly people and then effectively covering it up, you might imagine yourself issuing a rather firmer denial than one sentence of complete waffle and then a segue on to a different subject altogether.
+If you’d been wrongly accused of accidentally causing the deaths of a very large number of elderly people and then effectively covering it up, you might imagine yourself issuing a rather firmer denial than one sentence of complete waffle followed by a segue on to a different subject altogether.

-Then there’s the curious fact that he has been found by an independent investigation to be in breach of the ministerial code, after his sister’s company signed various large contracts with the NHS.
+Then there’s the curious fact that Hancock has been found by an independent investigation to have acted in breach of the ministerial code, after his sister’s company signed various large contracts with the NHS.
 But he doesn’t need to resign, apparently, because he didn’t know about it, even though he owns 20 per cent of the company himself.

 There is, it turns out, truly no limit to what a man can get away with, as long as he can find something for which to claim the credit.